Roxas, Isabela: Infrastructure

 Other infrastructure projects include the renovation of the municipal hall, the construction of a new module in the public market, the new vegetable trading post (Bagsakan Center), numerous flood control projects, road widening projects, and many others.
-Also, a future Grand Terminal for bus, jeepneys and public utility vans is at plan and will have its location in Rizal.
+Also, a Grand Terminal for jeepneys and public utility vans opened alongside Xentro Mall Roxas.

 In January 2011, Department of Social Welfare and Development (DSWD) Field Office 02 Regional Director Arnel B. Garcia personally handed a check amounting to P7 million pesos on January 4, 2011, to the LGU-Roxas for the construction of 100 core shelter units.
 On December 28, 2011, the Local Government Unit of Roxas avails 1,000,000.00 thru the Local Government Support Fund, wherein the said amount was used to purchase lot in Barangay San Placido.
 The said lot was utilized for the Core Shelter and Resettlement Program for the 100 less privilege families and those affected by typhoon Juan.
 In 2013, incumbent Mayor Benedict Calderon launched the Core Shelter Assistance Program in the area now called, "Sitio Benito" wherein the awarding of certificate of acceptance to the indigent families was held.
 The Local Government Unit in partnership with the Department of Agriculture also launched the Green House Project in the CSAP area wherein beneficiaries were tasked to plant high value crops.

 Roxas Astrodome

 For over six years of construction, the Sports and Entertainment Recreation building of Roxas has been completed but is still subject for future furnishing and renovation.
 The Roxas Astrodome is located at the back of Roxas Municipal Hall.
 It consists of three-level seating with capacity of 5,000 to 6,000 people.
-This houses different events which include "Isabela Got Talent", a talent competition participated by contenders around Isabela and many more entertainment events.
+This houses different entertainment and local events.

 Road

 Roxas is composed of mainly municipal and barangay roads.
 A 22 kilometer National Road known as the Maharlika Road(Cagayan Valley Road) extends northward to the adjacent municipality of Mallig and to the province of Cagayan.
 The southern par extends to the adjacent municipality of San Manuel and provides the link to the cities of Santiago City and Manila.
 Roxas also has one provincial road from the center of the town extending eastward to the adjacent municipalities of Burgos, Gamu and Ilagan City.
 Municipal road extend to westward linking the town to Paracelis in Mountain Province.

 The national road of Roxas is characterized by four columns of concrete asphalt road.
 The Municipal roads are characterized by two columns of road with Side roads made up from bricks colored in maroon.
 It also has street lights specially on the part of the Poblacion, while the National Road have orange-colored street lights.
-Access roads to all the 26 barangays connects to the national highway, a most important component in the development of the municipality.
+Access roads to all the 26 barangays connects to the national highway.